 \section{Introduction}

-Financial statements are indispensable for investors to assess a firm’s financial condition and performance.
-With recent breakthroughs in Large Language Models (LLMs), a growing line of work has begun to automate customized financial reporting: given a user's analytical focus, systems parse long filings together with relevant tables, and extract or summarize the financial facts that matter most to that user~\cite{wang2025can,shu2025lava,wang2026fintaggingbenchmarkingllmsextracting,huang2024extracting,aguda2024large}.
-This paradigm reduces the burden of reading complete reports, and makes financial disclosures more accessible for decision-making.
+Financial statements are indispensable for investors to assess a firm's financial condition and performance.
+With recent breakthroughs in Large Language Models (LLMs), a growing line of work has begun to automate customized financial reporting.

+Given a user's analytical focus, systems parse long filings together with relevant tables, and extract or summarize the financial facts that matter most to that user~\cite{huang2024extracting,aguda2024large,wang2025can,shu2025lava,wang2026fintaggingbenchmarkingllmsextracting}.
+This reduces the burden of reading complete reports, and makes financial disclosures more accessible for decision-making.

 However, existing systems predominantly operate under a \textit{single-market assumption}: the user queries filings within the same jurisdiction where they are already familiar with the accounting standards, disclosure conventions, and reporting requirements, as shown in the left-hand side of Figure~\ref{fig:overview}.
 For global investors, this assumption breaks.
 When an investor attempts to understand a foreign firm's financial statements, two practical frictions arise.
 On the one hand, national financial infrastructures, e.g., auditing regimes, taxonomy standards, and consolidation conventions, can vary substantially across jurisdictions.
 Thus, investors who are not deeply familiar with the target market often struggle to interpret raw filings correctly.

-On the other hand, financial data vendors, such as Bloomberg\footnote{\url{https://www.bloomberg.com}} and Wind\footnote{\url{https://www.wind.com.cn}}, rely heavily on manual extraction and expert validation to curate structured financial data.
+On the other hand, financial data vendors, such as Bloomberg\footnote{\url{https://www.bloomberg.com}} and Wind,\footnote{\url{https://www.wind.com.cn}} rely heavily on manual extraction and expert validation to curate structured financial data.
 Although this ensures high accuracy, it is labor-intensive, costly, and difficult to scale, leading to high subscription costs and limited accessibility, particularly for small and mid-sized investors.
 Therefore, these realities motivate the need for an automatic framework that can \textit{restructure cross-jurisdictional financial data into a localized representation aligned with the investor's home-market logic}.